- Define metapopulation, reproductive value, and life history traits.

-The reproductive value of an individual of a given age is defined as the average number of offspring that will be produced.
+Regardless of whether a species has more r-selected or K-selected traits, individuals can have different likelihood of successful reproductive at different stages of their lives.
+The reproductive value of an individual of a given age is defined as the average number of offspring that will be produced at that age.
 Reproductive value is influenced by the probability of survival as well as the probability of successful reproduction, and it increases through the onset of sexual maturity then declines with age.
 Natural selection acts most efficiently on age classes and life cycle stages with high reproductive value.

 Life tables are a valuable tool to examine how age structure can change a population’s growth trajectory

 Population demography is the study of numbers and rates in a population and how they change over time.
 The basic tool of demography is the life table.
 Life tables are an analytical tool that population ecologists use to study age-specific population characteristics such as survival, fecundity, and mortality.
 These data can be critical in conservation efforts (such as reintroductions or pest reductions) where ecologists would like to know how well an endangered or transplanted population is doing.